portableant/museologi.st/projects/collections-website.md

   * XML
   * Linked Art implementation
 * [Twitter Bot](https://twitter.com/fitzartbot) (though the Royal funeral was used as a reason to decommission it)
-* Random image generator as a chrome extension
+* Random image generator as a Chrome extension
-* Wordpress plugin for displaying images on blogs
+* WordPress plugin for displaying images on blogs
 * Citation generator - Harvard, Wikipedia
 * Twitter cards & OpenGraph implementation
 * Microformats (remember that?)